prefab-cloud/prefab-cloud-docs-web/docs/tutorials/get-started.md

 ## Dashboard

 After signing up, you'll see an onboarding dashboard.
-We've created your first project for you.
+We've created your first workspace for you.

 ![image](/img/docs/getting-started/dashboard.png)

-Most organizations will only want a single project.
+Most organizations will only want a single workspace.

-## Project Environments
+## Environments

-Click on your project name to add environments.
+Click on your workspace name to add environments.

 You probably want something like: